Changing the way we design, use and reuse plastics

 RP1

-Materials and design – to reduce products’ environmental impact
+Materials and Design – Reducing products’ environmental impact

-Materials and design – to reduce products’ environmental impact
+Materials and Design – Reducing products’ environmental impact

 Research Program 1 (RP1) will develop plastic compositions that are more easily recycled or composted, and product designs which eliminate their unnecessary use, enable their reuse, avoid problematic plastics and material complexity and increase recycled content.